 b.
 Alignment of compensation philosophy with prudent risk taking:

 The Company seeks to achieve a prudent mix of fixed and variable pay, with a higher proportion of variable pay at senior levels and no guaranteed bonuses.
-Compensation is sought to be aligned to both financial and non-financial indicators of performance including aspects like risk management and customer service.
+Compensation is sought to be aligned to both financial and non-financial indicators of performance including aspects like risk management and compliance.
 In addition, the Company has an employee stock option scheme aimed at aligning compensation to long term performance through stock option grants that vest over a period of time to middle and senior management and Whole-time Directors.
 Compensation to staff in financial and risk control functions is independent of the business areas they oversee and depends on their performance assessment.

 2. Whether the Remuneration Committee reviewed the firm's remuneration policy during the past year, and if so, an overview of any changes that were made.